Dimdivanov/Rave-Realm/README.md

 The project is still in progress with the following tasks to be completed:

--   Break down components (in progress) - Nav, FollowUs, Footer, Account Settings menu, News, Settings Menu, Stages (fix carousel)
--   Add more views for Account Settings, Stage Details, and Ticket Details
+-   Add more views for sub-settings-menu
--   Implement sub-routes on settings menu and account menu
 -   Add abort controllers (bonus)
--   Edit views (tickets,stages,artists)
 -   Style with module.css and refine overall styles and elements

 ## Technology Stack